 Ocrevus ™ is a CD20-directed cytolytic antibody indicated for the treatment of patients with relapsing, secondary progressive, or primary progressive forms of multiple sclerosis (MS), as well as those with clinically isolated syndrome (CIS).
 It is a disease-modifying drug (DMD) made from monoclonal antibodies (proteins).
-Ocrevus is administered by intravenous (IV) infusion in a medical setting.
+Ocrevus is administered by intravenous (IV) infusion under the close supervision of an experienced healthcare professional with access to appropriate medical support.
 The active ingredient in Ocrevus is ocrelizumab.

 How does Ocrevus work?